 Our lead product, TOCOSOL Paclitaxel, is a novel formulation of paclitaxel, one of the world's most widely prescribed anti-cancer drugs.
-Paclitaxel is the active ingredient in Taxol[®], which is approved in the U.S. for the treatment of breast, ovarian and non-small cell lung cancers and Kaposi's sarcoma.
+Paclitaxel is the active ingredient in Taxol®, which is approved in the U.S. for the treatment of breast, ovarian and non-small cell lung cancers and Kaposi's sarcoma.
 Our product, TOCOSOL Paclitaxel, is a ready-to-use injectable paclitaxel emulsion.
-We have completed patient enrollment in Phase 2a clinical trials for TOCOSOL Paclitaxel to evaluate safety and efficacy in multiple tumor types.
-We have demonstrated that TOCOSOL Paclitaxel can be administered to patients by a short 15-minute injection, compared to the typical one to three-hour infusion that is required with the currently marketed paclitaxel products.
+We have completed patient enrollment in three Phase 2a clinical trials for TOCOSOL Paclitaxel to evaluate safety and efficacy in non-small cell lung, ovarian, and bladder cancers.
+We have demonstrated that TOCOSOL Paclitaxel can be administered to patients by a short 15-minute injection, compared to the typical one- to three-hour infusion that is required with the currently marketed taxane products.

 We concluded a Phase 1 study for TOCOSOL Paclitaxel in August 2002 with a total of 37 patients.
-The objectives of the Phase 1 study were to estimate the maximum tolerated dose of TOCOSOL Paclitaxel in patients with advanced cancers, and to evaluate the safety of repeated doses of TOCOSOL Paclitaxel given every 3 weeks.

-In the Phase 1 study, 30 of the 37 patients were treated at doses ranging from 175 mg/m2 to 225 mg/m2 every three weeks.
-The maximum tolerated dose (MTD) was estimated to be 200 mg/m2 every three weeks, slightly higher than the approved dose of Taxof® at 175 mg/m2 every three weeks.
+The objectives of the Phase 1 study were to estimate the maximum tolerated dose of TOCOSOL Paclitaxel in patients with advanced cancers, and to evaluate the safety of repeated doses of TOCOSOL Paclitaxel given every three weeks.
+In the Phase 1 study, 30 of the 37 patients were treated at doses ranging from 175 $mg/m^2$ to 225 $mg/m^2$ every three weeks.
+The maximum tolerated dose (MTD) was estimated to be 200 $mg/m^2$ every three weeks, slightly higher than the approved dose of Taxol® at 175 $mg/m^2$ every three weeks.
 TOCOSOL Paclitaxel was generally well tolerated in all patients treated.
 All patients in the Phase 1 study had advanced cancers that were no longer responding to previous therapies or for which no standard therapy existed.
-Five patients with different types of cancers had objective partial responses during the course of the study, including four patients who had previously been treated with taxane-containing chemotherapy regimens.
+Five patients with different types of cancers had objective partial responses during the course of the study, including four patients who had previously been treated with taxane-containing chemotherapy regimens (under the RECIST criteria, partial response is defined as reduction in the sums of the longest tumor dimensions of 30% for at least 4 weeks).
 Dose-limiting toxicities included myalgia (muscle aches), fatigue, and neutropenia (low neutrophilic white cell count).
 No Grade 4 neuropathy (damage to the peripheral nerves) was seen at or below the estimated MTD levels.

-We initiated Phase 2a studies for TOCOSOL Paclitaxel in March 2002.
-Our goal with the Phase 2a studies is to estimate the safety and efficacy of TOCOSOL Paclitaxel in selected tumor types.
-The Phase 2a studies are evaluating TOCOSOL Paclitaxel in ovarian, non-small cell lung and bladder cancers using weekly dosing of the product.
+We initiated Phase 2a studies for TOCOSOL Paclitaxel in March 2002 to evaluate the safety and efficacy of TOCOSOL Paclitaxel in ovarian, non-small cell lung and bladder cancers using weekly dosing of the product.
 These are single agent, open label studies enrolling patients who have had progressive disease despite one regimen of prior chemotherapy but who have not previously had taxane chemotherapy.
 Each Phase 2a study began with a dose escalation phase to estimate the best tolerated dose of TOCOSOL Paclitaxel using weekly administration.
-Overall, the best dose estimated for TOCOSOL Paclitaxel given weekly is 120 mg/m2.
+Overall, the best dose estimated for TOCOSOL Paclitaxel given weekly is 120 mg/m.